Skip to Main Content

 • A librarian will be happy to help you obtain the permalink (name varies by vendor) needed to add to your course.

 • If the Library does not appear to have the material(s) you need, budget permitting, the Library may be able to purchase the resource from one of our library vendors.
-All recommendations are considered, and a final decision for each recommendation is made using the guidelines of the Library's collection development policy.
+All recommendations are considered, and each recommendation's final decision is made using the Library's collection development policy guidelines.

 Other Library Resources

-• The link above lists all published guides
+• Use the above link to display all published guides

 • Librarians can also create a custom guide for your course.